 What do we want to change and why?

-The Scottish SPCA has long campaigned to increase the maximum sentence available to the courts for the worst animal cruelty offences from 12 months to five years.
+We've long campaigned to increase the maximum sentence available to the courts for the worst animal cruelty offences from 12 months to five years.
 Prosecution is always a last resort for us and we pride ourselves on taking every possible step to give people a chance to address welfare issues.
 But when we’re left with no choice but to take action, we’ve found the sentences handed out to be wildly inconsistent.

 We also want to be in a position to rehome animals more quickly.
 Under Scots law, animals seized on welfare grounds cannot be rehomed until any criminal case their owner is involved in concludes.
 This means they may spend months or even years in one of our animal rescue and rehoming centres, unable to get that second chance.